-Taylor & Taylor's analysis (2013) highlights that content knowledge, while necessary, is not sufficient for coherent teaching.
-While this understanding can lead to questions about why the emphasis on content knowledge continues, the converse statement relating to a lack of content knowledge has much less contention associated with it.
-Given that 8 of the 15 common items indicated 'low' teacher performance, Taylor & Taylor's findings stress that emphasis on fundamental content knowledge remains very important in the South African terrain.
+Taylor and Taylor's analysis (2013) highlights that both content knowledge and awareness of how to transform content knowledge with pedagogy are critical.
+Given that 8 of the 15 common items indicated 'low' teacher performance, Taylor and Taylor's findings stress that emphasis on fundamental content knowledge remains very important in the South African terrain.